 Common Variations in Intensity

-Point blemish Point mark on surface layer, affecting surface texture, but no noticable change in surface topography.
+Point blemish Point mark on surface layer, affecting surface texture, but no noticeable change in surface topography.
 Generally ranges in size from pin point to pencil lead

-Point Impression Point mark in emulsion layer, with noticable variation in surface topography.
+Point Impression Point mark in emulsion layer, with noticeable variation in surface topography.
 Possibly deeper than emulsion layer, but no loss or break in emulsion

 Indentation Point indentation, noticeably deeper than emulsion layer, with no loss of emulsion or break in emulsion surface